dg82wi/SmartLogiLED/APP_MONITORING_USAGE.md

 - **Atomic Operations**: Simple state checks use atomic reads where possible
 - **Isolated Registry Access**: Configuration operations are separated from real-time monitoring
 - **State Synchronization**: Profile state changes are properly synchronized across threads
+- **UI Updates**: Thread-safe UI notifications via `PostMessage` with `WM_UPDATE_PROFILE_COMBO`

 ---

 **Note**: All app profiles are automatically saved to the Windows registry and will persist across application restarts.
 The monitoring system is designed to be efficient and responsive while maintaining system stability and performance.
 The most recently activated app priority system ensures intuitive behavior when working with multiple monitored applications.
+Individual key highlighting and export/import functionality provide extensive customization capabilities for power users.